sanjays1/iceberg/README.md

   -h, --help                      help for serve
   -l, --log string                path to the log output.
 Defaults to stdout. (default "-") -p, --policy string             path to the policy file.
-  -r, --root string               path to the document root served
-      --server-cert string        path to server public cert --server-key string         path to server private key
+      --public-location string    the public location of the server used for redirects --redirect string           address that iceberg will listen to and redirect requests to the public location -r, --root string               path to the document root served --server-cert string        path to server public cert --server-key string         path to server private key